Ahmedsoudy12/Ahmedsoudy12/README.md

 **`Software Engineer (Python Developer | Back-end | Mechatronics Engineer)`**

-I'm a Python backend developer, science tutor, and content creator, building my version of the digital world one step at a time.
+I'm a Python backend developer and Mechatronics Engineer, building my version of the digital world one step at a time.
 My coding projects are designed from the ground up—starting with planning and architecture, all the way to solving real-world problems using Python, Django, and AWS.
-My content follows the same process, from ideation and scripting to producing engaging educational and technical videos.
-I share this knowledge across platforms like YouTube, LinkedIn, and Instagram, helping others learn and grow in software development.
+I enjoy tackling challenges, optimizing performance, and developing scalable solutions that make an impact.
+Beyond coding, I also read books about financial literacy, self-help, negotiation and body language taking my entrepreneurship to the next level.

    <p align="left">
       <a href="https://www.youtube.com/c/fknight?sub_confirmation=1">